Skip to Content

 The waterfall along Grassi Lake Trail!

 One thing to note is that there are two different trails you can take to reach Grassi Lakes.
 From the Grassi Lakes parking lot, there is one trail.
-After walking this trail for a couple of minutes you’ll come to a fork in the trail with a sign.
-If you stay to the right you’ll take the easier trail, to the left is the “more difficult” trail.
+After walking this trail for a couple of minutes, we came to a fork in the trail with a sign.
+Staying on the left-hand side, we took the more difficult trail, while sticking to the right-hand side will take you along the easier alternative.

 The more difficult trail is flat at the beginning but then takes a steep incline with stairs taking you next to a waterfall.
 While it is a more challenging trail, it’s worth it for the waterfall!

-For more detailed info, check out our blog all about hiking Grassi Lakes Trail
+For more detailed info, check out our blog all about hiking the Grassi Lakes trail

 9. Bow River Loop Trail